 In that case, nobody likes to start from scratch to reinstall Operating System and all programs.
 It also costs a long time if back up, delete and recreate partitions, and then restore everything.
 In Windows computers, you can extend partition without losing data.

-To extend partition in Windows, you may either use Windows built-in tools or 3rd-party partition software.
+To extend partition in Windows computer, you may either use Windows built-in tools or 3rd-party partition software.

 - Press Windows and R on keyboard, type diskmgmt.msc and press Enter to open Disk Management.

-- Right click the partition and select Extend Volume.
+- Right click system partition C and select Extend Volume.